Cranberry Pork Chops

 What to serve with cranberry pork chops

 Cranberries might make you think of the holidays, but this is a quick and easy dish you can enjoy all winter long.
-Serve them over a bed of mashed potatoes or rice to soak up the delicious sauce, and a simple vegetable side to round out the meal.
+Serve them over a bed of mashed potatoes with cream cheese and pour the sauce over top.
+A side of ginger rice complements the dish nicely.
+And a simple veggie like my green beans with buttery almonds is the perfect pair.

 Cranberry Pork Chops Recipe